 Corporate Faculty (ISEM)

-This program requires a total of 36 semester hours: 15 semester hours from the core courses, 6 semester hours of experiential courses, and 15 semester hours of Concentration courses.
-The semester hour value of each course appears in parentheses ( ).
+This program requires a total of 36 semester hours: 15 semester hours from the “Core” courses, 6 semester hours of experiential (Capstone) courses, and 15 Elective semester hours of either Concentration (Elective) courses.
+Note that all courses are 3 semester hours.

 This course introduces the basic principles (systems thinking and quantitative methods) of systems engineering and shows how these principles can be used to strategically plan, integrate, secure and administer the complex information systems that support and drive the current and future digital enterprises.
 Topics include: digital enterprises, aligning information technology strategy to business strategy, enterprise applications (customer relations management, procurement, supply chain management), ecommcerce, decision support, knowledge management, artificial intelligence (AI) applications, cost/benefit analysis and information technology infrastructure.
 These topics are explained through case studies and examples by using a strategic planning methodology.